tom-pettit/GeneralRedditBot/README.md

 - [LIST_OF_DODGY_SITES]: This is a list of websites that you don't want users to be able to post to your subreddit with. eg ['pornhub.com', 'porn.com']

 - [LIST_OF_MODERATORS]: This is a list of the moderators on the subreddit you want the bot to run on.
-This is specifically for the
+This is specifically for the method:
 ```python
 check_for_mod_comments(self)
 ```
-method.

 - For all the possible languages that support syntax highlithing on GitHub (which is basically all of them), refer <a href="https://github.com/github/linguist/blob/master/lib/linguist/languages.yml" target="_blank">here</a>.